Multimodal Dependent Type Theory: Canonicity

 This kind of result would traditionally be established by producing a rewriting system along with a lengthy PER model construction.
 We will instead opt for a proof given by constructing a \emph{glued} model~\cite{coquand:2018,kaposi:gluing:2019}.
 The contexts, types, and terms of this model will contain a syntactic component (resp. a context, type, or term), along with a \emph{proof-relevant predicate} that is appropriately fibred over it.
 The base types of this model are carefully chosen so that a normal form can be extracted from proofs of the predicate.
 By interpreting a term of ground type in the glued model we automatically obtain a proof of the predicate, from which we extract a normal form.

 Such proofs involve two steps: defining the glued construction, and proving that it is a model.
 While the first step is often straightforward, the second usually involves checking innumerable equations.
-In order to shorten the proof sketched here we will make a simplifying assumption: we will assume that locks preserve the empty context, i.e. that
+In order to shorten the proof sketched here we will make a simplifying assumption (effectively adding an equation to the algebraic syntax): we will assume that locks preserve the empty context, i.e. that

 for $\mu : \Hom[\Mode]{m}{n}$.
 Using the universal property of the terminal context, this implies

 Requiring this equation unfortunately limits our class of models to those where the left adjoint strictly preserves the terminal product.
 Despite this simplification the proof remains rather long, so we will only sketch the construction of the modal natural models.
 The missing details may be found in an accompanying technical report.